pluginsGLPI/empty/README.md

 * `{UNAME}` will be replaced by the uppercased name,
 * `{YEAR}` will be replaced by the current year.

+## Enabling Code coverage
+By default, code coverage is disabled.

+If you want to enable it, you have to set your project environment variable `CODE_COVERAGE` to `true`.

 ## Updating Your Plugin

 To import the changes made to the _pluginsGLPI empty_ template into your project,